-This course covers core issues in the philosophy of mathematics.
+This course covers core issues in the Philosophy of Mathematics.
 Why should we believe mathematical claims?
 Is mathematics really a priori?
 If so, what do we mean by that?
 Are mathematical claims truth claims?
 What is the nature of a mathematical proof?
 Do numbers exist?
-How do we make sense of various mathematical concepts such as infinity, imaginary numbers, probability, and so on.
-We are going to look at primary texts written by mathematicians and philosophers such as Hilbert, Frege, Brouwer, Russell, Putnam, Wittgenstein and others.
-And we will examine standard philosophical accounts of mathematics such as intuitionism, Platonism, formalism and more.
-This is a team taught course.
-Prerequisite: PHIL 120 or some coursework in mathematics and permission of instructor.
+How do we make sense of various mathematical concepts such as infinity, imaginary numbers, probability, etc. We are going to look at primary texts written by mathematicians and philosophers such as Hilbert, Frege, Brouwer, Russell, Putnam, Wittgenstein, etc. And we will examine standard philosophical accounts of mathematics such as intuitionism, Platonism, formalism, etc. This is a team taught course.
+Permission of the Instructor is required.
+Prerequisites: PHIL 120 or some coursework in mathematics.

-Instructors: Staff
+Instructors: Richeimer, Milnikel

-PHIL 270 POLITICAL PHILOSOPHY
+PHIL 270 Political Philosophy

 In this course we will study the history of political philosophy (with a focus on the period from about 1600 to about 1850).
 The course will address the following questions: What is the origin of civil society and government?
 What role does consent play in establishing government?
 Are there any natural rights, or do rights depend on the conventions of civil society?
 Does the civil law depend on the natural law?
-What is the relation between the constraints of law and liberty?
+What is the relation between the contraints of law and liberty?
 Are there economic preconditions for liberty?
-Our readings will be mostly from Hobbes, Locke, Rousseau, Hume, Kant, Hegel and Marx.
+Our readings will be mostly from Hobbes, Locke, Rousseau, Hume, Kant, Hegel, and Marx.
 Offered every other year.

-Instructor: Lottenbach
+Intructor: Lottenbach

-PHIL 275 MORAL PSYCHOLOGY
+PHIL 275 Moral Psychology

-This course examines concepts and issues at the intersection between moral philosophy and psychology or theory of human nature.
-We discuss philosophical ideas regarding the nature of action, agency, practical reasoning, moral heuristics and moral freedom.
-We examine these issues through the writings of Aristotle, Spinoza, Nietzsche, Murdoch, Frankfurt, as well as novels by Jane Austen and Tolstoy.
-No prerequisite.
+This course examines concepts and issues at the intersection between moral philosophy and psychology.
+We discuss philosophical ideas regarding the nature of action, agency, practical reasoning, moral heuristics, and moral emotions, as well as recent developments in experimental philosophy and neuroethics.
+We examine these issues through the writings of Murdoch, Frankfurt, McDowell, Velleman, Nagel, Williams, Sunstein, Stocker, Greene, Haidt, and Appiah.
+Prerequisites: PHIL 110 or permission of instructor.
 Offered occasionally.

-PHIL 300 NIETZSCHE'S PHILOSOPHY
+PHIL 300 Nietzsche's Philosophy

 Nietzsche is a disturbing presence in the modern world.
 In a series of beautifully written books that are at once profound, elusive, enigmatic, and shocking, Nietzsche does nothing less than challenge our most precious and fundamental beliefs: the idea of truth, the existence of God, the objectivity of moral values, and the intrinsic value of the human being.
 As a critic of both the Western metaphysical tradition and the Judeo-Christian religion, Nietzsche may well be the most controversial thinker in the entire history of philosophy.
 In this seminar we will submit some of Nietzsche's most important books to a close, critical reading in an effort to come to terms, so far as this is possible, with his mature thought.
-We will examine his most famous yet perplexing views -- the death of God, will to power, the Übermensch, nihilism, perspectivism, the eternal recurrence -- as they are developed in Untimely Meditations, Twilight of Idols, Genealogy of Morals, Beyond Good and Evil, and selections from Will to Power.
-PHIL 100 or 225 is recommended.
-No prerequisite.
+We will examine his most famous yet perplexing views--the death of God, will to power, the Ubermensch, nihilism, perspectivism, the eternal recurrence--as they are developed in Untimely Meditations, Twilight of Idols, Genealogy of Morals, Beyond Good and Evil, and selections from Will to Power.
+There are no prerequisites for this course, although PHIL 100 or PHIL 225 would be helpful.
 Offered every third year.